 - Ganesh Chaturthi (late August or early September) honors the birth of beloved elephant-headed god Ganesh, the remover of obstacles.
 This lengthy festival runs for 10 days, during which time beautiful idols are installed in homes and public podiums, worshiped and then immersed in water.
 If you can deal with massive crowds, the festival is also best experienced in Mumbai, where it takes place on an epic scale.

 Navaratri (late September or early October) is a nine night festival devoted to the Mother Goddess in all her incarnations.
 It's celebrated in various ways across India, including traditional garba and dandiya raas dancing in Gujarat, display of dolls (representing feminine power) in south India, and Durga Puja in Kolkata.

-Dussehra (the day after Navaratri) widely marks the defeat of demon king Ravan by Lord Ram.
-In the lead up to the festival in Delhi, Ramlila plays narrating scenes from Lord Ram's life are held and culminate with the burning of huge Ravan effigies.
+Dussehra (the day after Navaratri) widely marks the defeat of demon king Ravana by Lord Rama.
+In the lead up to the festival in Delhi, Ramlila plays narrating scenes from Lord Rama's life are held and culminate with the burning of huge Ravana effigies.
 However, the festival's meaning and way it's celebrated differs in other parts of India.